brannerchinese/rc_study_plans/sections/notes_chromebook_chroot_installation.md

     > Note that when starting i3 without a config file, i3-config-wizard will offer you to create a config file in which the key positions (!) match what you see in the image above, regardless of the keyboard layout you are using.
 If you prefer to use a config file where the key letters match what you are seeing above, just decline i3-config-wizard’s offer and base your config on `/etc/i3/config`.

- 1. Configure `~/.config/i3/config` (or whatever other config file is set up for `i3`), adding this to replace the "nagbar" line:
+ 1. Configure `~/.i3/config`, adding this to replace the "nagbar" line:

     ```
     bindsym $mod+Shift+e exit